HarrySmith01/cms-project/README.md

 # 3. Commit with a descriptive message

-git commit -m "chore: disable eslint --fix in pre-commit hook and stop editor format-on-save"
+git commit -m "Updated CI ML FILE"

 # 4. Push to your develop branch